anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I have done my best: that is about all the philosophy of living one needs.
+Quote: Only two things are infinite, the universe and human stupidity, and I'm not sure about the former.

-By: Lin Yutang
+By: Albert Einstein